Stages of Growth and Development from Infancy to 18 Years Old?

 • Teamwork: Ability to work in groups improves.
 They understand and follow rules better.

-tweenwithfriendsTween with friends.
+tweenwithfriendsTween at school by her locker with friends.

 Adolescence - Adulthood (12-18 Years)